 To RAN

-SA2 invite TSG-RAN to take this request into account e.g., with regard to work organisation, and co-ordinate with TSG-SA if necessary.
+SA2 invites TSG-RAN to take these requests into account e.g., with regard to work organisation and planning, and co-ordinate with TSG-SA if necessary.

 To RAN1, RAN2, RAN4

-SA2 requests RAN1, RAN2 and RAN4 to suggest an appropriate formula to estimate the UE’s RRC Connected mode base station energy consumption that is not directly proportional to the UE’s data volume.
+SA2 invites RAN1, RAN2 and RAN4 to investigate whether and how the gNB can estimate the base station energy consumption described above and whether a standardized solution can be identified.

 To RAN2

-SA2 requests RAN2 to indicate whether the base station energy consumption (that is not directly proportional to the data volume) can be reported on a per-UE-per-PDN connection and per-UE-per-QoS flow basis.
+SA2 invites RAN2 to indicate whether the base station energy consumption (that varies with radio conditions) can be reported on a per-UE-per-PDU session and per-UE-per-QoS flow basis.

-To RAN3

-SA2 asks RAN3 to indicate whether there are additional aspects (e.g. CU-DU split) that SA2 should take into account at this stage of their work.

 3. Date of Next SA2 Meetings: